ChiehHsinJesseLai/ChiehHsinJesseLai.github.io/_pages/about.md

 ### Previously

 I earned my Ph.D. in Mathematics from the University of Minnesota -- Twin Cities in May 2021.
 Under the supervision of [Gilad Lerman](https://scholar.google.com/citations?user=zCzuViIAAAAJ&hl=en) and in close collaboration with [Dongmian Zou](https://scholars.duke.edu/person/Dongmian.Zou), my research centered on constructing outlier robustness models and developing methodologies for outlier detection.
-I obtained my Bachelor’s degree in Mathematics from National Tsing Hua University, Taiwan.
+I obtained my Bachelor’s degree in Mathematics from National Tsing Hua University, Taiwan in 2015.